AbdullahO/tspdb/README.md

 SELECT * FROM list_pindices();
 ```

-Let's now use that prediction index to prodice some *predictions*! let's for example predict at a time t that exists in the database.
+Let's now use that prediction index to produce some *predictions*!
+Let's for example predict at a time t that exists in the database.
 Effectively, we are *denoising* the existing observation or *imputing* a null observation.
 For example, at time 1, `ts_7` has a null value as  you can see by running:
 ```sql
 SELECT ts_7 FROM mixturets2 WHERE time = 1;
 ```